IcyFeVA/lazyloader/README.md

-lazy-load not only images, but also javascript (inline and external) for jQuery (only 1kb)
+lazy-load not only images, but also javascript - for jQuery (only 1kb)
 ==========

 Examples: Loading an image or inline/external javascript: